Nella1a/Nella1a/README.md

 ### Hi there.
 Nice to meet you.👋

 - 👩‍💻  Full Stack Developer from Vienna, Austria
-- 💻  Current focus: React.js, Next.js, Python, Django
+- 💻  Current focus: Jenkins, AWS, React.js, Next.js, Python, Django,
 - 📡  You can reach me on [Linkedin](https://www.linkedin.com/in/martha-nankanja/)

 ### Languages and Tools: